The City is committed to growing our urban forest by increasing tree canopy cover on private and City-owned land over future decades.

-The City is developing an Urban Forest Plan to help increase tree canopy cover on private and City-owned land over future decades.
-The strategy will set a clear direction for council and the community to follow ensuring greener neighbourhoods into the future.
+The City is developing an urban forest strategy to help increase tree canopy cover on private and City-owned land over future decades.
+The strategy will set a clear direction for the City and the community to follow, ensuring greener neighbourhoods for the future.

-Based on the community consultation outcomes, a draft Urban Forest Plan will be developed and presented to council for further consideration.
-We will then ask for feedback from the community before the strategy is finalised.
+Based on the community consultation outcomes, a draft urban forest strategy will be developed and presented to Council for further consideration.

 City of Stirling residents are now eligible for two free trees for their garden, with a variety of species available.
 To register your interest, click City of Stirling residents are now eligible for two free trees for their garden, with a variety of species available.
 To register your interest, click here.

 The City has been mapping and monitoring tree canopy cover for the past six years which has helped develop the Urban Forest Project.
 Using high-resolution airborne multispectral imagery, a canopy area is analysed to calculate changes to 'significant canopy'.
 Significant canopy is defined as tree canopy cover that's taller than three metres and has an area larger than 20m².

 To increase urban canopy cover, the City's Council set a target of an average of 18 per cent canopy cover across the City by 2030.